Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 HDDs save data in small groups across the disk.
 Over time, different pieces of related data end up spread all over the place.
 It then takes longer for the system to find each piece of data and bring it back together when you open a program or app.

-Defragmenting (or defragging) your HDD will bring related bits of data back together, and speed up your system.
+Defragmenting (or defragging) your HDD will bring related bits of data back together which speeds up your system.

 Note: SSDs do not need to be defragmented since their technology is entirely different than HDDs.